n7st/netsplit.uk/content/posts/2019/01/09/mattermost-bot.md

 ---
-title: "Building a Mattermost Chatbot in Perl"
+title: "How to build a Mattermost Chatbot in Perl"
 date: 2019-01-09T17:53:11Z
 draft: false
 type: post